 Dopamine is like the ultimate cheerleader in your brain’s reward system.
-It encourages you to keep doing things that make you feel good, like eating that second slice of pizza or soaking in an epsom salt bath.
+It encourages you to keep doing things that make you feel good, like practicing mindfulness or soaking in an epsom salt bath.
 And it’s not just good for pleasure-seeking behaviors.
-In fact, dopamine has also been found to help with unlearning fearful associations according to studies.
+In fact, dopamine has also been found to help with unlearning fearful associations, according to studies.
 This means it can play a crucial role in treating anxiety disorders.
 Way to go, dopamine!

 What happens if your dopamine levels are too high?

 It can seem strange to think that you can get too much of a good thing (dopamine), but it can happen.
 When your dopamine levels are too high, your brain over-fires signals.
 It can cause symptoms of psychosis, similar to what is seen in schizophrenia.
 Having too much dopamine can lead to impulse-control problems, causing you to act without considering the consequences.
 This may result in unhealthy behaviours, such as engaging in potentially harmful behaviours, addiction, gambling and binge-eating.

 Having too much dopamine is linked to many signs and symptoms commonly associated with poor impulse control, such as:

 - excess energy or mania